newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/reseller.md

 ---
 urlSlug: reseller
-name: Decide If You Will Be a Reseller
+name: Decide if You Will be a Reseller
 id: reseller
 callToActionLink: ""
 callToActionText: ""